SeldonIO/seldon-core/docs-gb/README.md

 # About

-Seldon V2 APIs provide a state of the art solution for machine learning inference which can be run locally on a laptop as well as on Kubernetes for production.
+Seldon Core 2 APIs provide a state of the art solution for machine learning inference which can be run locally on a laptop as well as on Kubernetes for production.

 {% embed url="https://www.youtube.com/watch?v=ar5lSG_idh4" %}